sam-baraka/flutter_android_file_transfer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License with an emphasis on educational use.
+It is freely available for:
+- 📚 Academic research and study
+- 🎓 Teaching and classroom use
+- 💡 Personal learning and skill development
+- 🌟 Open source learning and contribution

+See the [LICENSE](LICENSE) file for the full license text.

 ## Acknowledgments